 Although evening and weekend training sessions had been taking place for several years, the only barrier to regular games was getting a big enough pool of players.

-Back Row: Bill Allison, Stuart Marshall, Donald ‘Tich’ Watson, Rod Wheeldon, Brian Denner, Davie Rae, Scott Little and Michael Tully
+Back Row: Bill Allison, Stewart Marshall, Donald ‘Tich’ Watson, Rod Wheeldon, Brian Denner, Davie Rae, Scott Little and Michael Tully